triton-inference-server/tutorials/RayServe/README.md

 # RayServe + Triton Inference Server Prototype

-The goal of this project is to demonstrate an early prototype integration with RayServe based on Triton's low level python bindings.
+The goal of this project is to demonstrate integration with RayServe based on Triton's low level python bindings.

-A thin partial "pythonic wrapper" is also provided as an early preview of the type of high level api that will be provided in a coming Triton release.
+A partial "pythonic wrapper" is provided as an early preview of the type of high level api that will be provided in a coming Triton release.

->**Note** This code is early prototype only and is not meant for
+>**Note** This code is not meant for production and is subject to
->production and is subject to change.
+>change.

 ## Included Files